MathanrajN/TestEKS/README.md

     - The application is exposed internally using a ClusterIP service type.
     - ClusterIP services are not externally accessible unless you use `kubectl port-forward` or configure an ingress/load balancer.
 - **Container image availability**
-    - The Docker image is assumed to be publicly accessible (via GHCR or Docker Hub).
+    - The Docker image is assumed to be publicly accessible (via GHCR).
     - Private registry authentication is not covered in this setup.
 - **Terraform state management**
     - Terraform state files are stored locally.